Chesapeake rebellion

 The Chesapeake rebellion of 1730 was the largest slave rebellion of the colonial period in North America.
-Believing that Virginian planters had disregarded a royal edict from King George II which freed slaves, two hundred slaves gathered in Princess Anne County, Virginia, in October, electing captains and demanding that Governor Gooch honor the royal edict.
+Believing that Virginian planters had disregarded a royal edict from King George II which freed baptized slaves, 200 slaves (many or most of them Kongolese Catholics recently arrived from West Africa) gathered in Princess Anne County, Virginia, in October, electing captains and demanding that Governor William Gooch honor the supposed edict.
 White planters stopped these meetings, arresting some slaves and forcing others to flee.
-Although hundreds of slaves fled to the Great Dismal Swamp, they were immediately hunted down by the authorities and their Pasquotank allies.
+Although hundreds of slaves fled to the Great Dismal Swamp, they were immediately hunted down by the authorities and their Indigenous allies.

-Causes
+Background

-Rumor of Royal Emancipation
+Rumor of royal emancipation

 In the early fall of 1730, a rumor spread among African slaves that King George II of Great Britain had issued an order to free all baptized slaves in the American colonies.
 The exact source of the rumor was unknown, but it was believed to originate among slaves since colonial officials were not able to explain its origin and no such order had been issued.
 James Blair, the commissary of the Virginia Colony, described the cause of rebellion as following in his letter to Bishop of London, Edmund Gibson: "There was a general rumor among them that they were to be set free.
 And when they saw nothing of it they grew angry and saucy, and met in the night time in great numbers, and talked of rising."

-Religious incentives

-In 1724, in response to a questionnaire sent by Bishop of London on the conversion of infidels, eleven out of twenty-eight of the respondents noted that they were interested in obtaining slave conversions.
-Despite a relatively-high portion of Anglican clergymen expressed interest in bringing African slaves into Anglican churches, baptized Africans were not treated equally in comparison to whites in even the most aggressive clergyman's parish in order to maintain the hierarchical relationship between masters and slaves.
-Baptized slaves believed that slavery was not compatible with Christianity, triggering rebellion.